Norton, Kansas: History

 Norton was founded in 1872.
 Like the county, it was named for Capt.
 Orloff Norton.

 The first hotel was a log house, built in 1873.

 One of the first recorded tornado pictures was taken in Norton, in 1909, by photographer Will Keller.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.93 sqmi, all land.
 The city is situated on the north side of Prairie Dog Creek in Norton County.
 Before the Bureau of Reclamation constructed Keith Sebelius Lake in 1963, Norton was prone to frequent flooding.
 The construction of the Dam has since resolved the problem and created the current reservoir that sits 2.5 mi southwest of Norton.
 The Nebraska border is located 11 mi north of the city.

 Climate

 Norton is on the boundary of two climate zones, humid continental and semiarid.
 Temperatures can fluctuate drastically between the winter and summer seasons.
 Because of its location on the High Plains, snowfall totals can sometimes approach the yearly average after a single snowfall.
+Norton Dam recorded 118 °F (47.8 °C) on June 27-28, 2012, the highest June temperature in Kansas.